Fsu0413/QtCompile/content/_index.en.md

 ## Update History

+### {{% date 2023 10 6 %}}
+Update Qt 5.12.12 with OpenSSL 1.1.1w.

+Since OpenSSL 1.1.1 series has reached EOL, there will be no further Qt 5.12 builds.
+i.e., this build is the last build of these packages.
+The build script and environment of Qt 5.12 series has been destructed.

 ### {{% date 2023 8 5 %}}
 Update Qt 5.12.12.
 Update Qt 5.15.10.
 Apply patch of CVE-2023-37369 and CVE-2023-38197.